Skip to main content

 Animal Hoarding Laws

-The law on how many pets are considered hoarding changes by city.
-It is common for 15 pets to be considered hoarding, though some cities do not have a problem unless the animals are not properly cared for.
+The law on how many pets constitute hoarding changes by city.
+It is common for 15 pets to be considered hoarding, though some cities do not have a problem with it unless the animals are not properly cared for.

 Where to learn more: Your city's code of ordinances for animal amount regulations.

 Can I take legal action?
-If you are accused of hoarding dogs, you should contact a criminal defense lawyer.
-Hoarding falls under animal cruelty laws and can range from a misdemeanor to a felony.
+If accused of hoarding dogs, you should contact a criminal defense lawyer.
+Hoarding falls under animal cruelty laws, ranging from a misdemeanor to a felony.

-If your dog causes an injury, the other person can sue or press charges in a personal injury case.
-You can be held liable for the damages, which usually involves paying their medical bills or replacing their damaged property.
+If your dog causes a dog bite injury, the other person can sue or press charges in a personal injury case.
+You can be liable for the damages, which usually means paying the victim's medical bills or replacing damaged property.
+That could mean a new animal if your dog kills theirs.

-Unfortunately, you can have "Beware of Dog" signs in your yard and not invite someone onto your property, but if they have hostile contact with your dog, they can often still press charges.
-Owning a dog means you are liable for whatever they do (though this can depend on the specific circumstances and if you have a strong defense).
+You can have "Beware of Dog" signs in your yard and not invite someone onto your property.
+Yet, in a minority of states, if a trespasser enters your yard and has hostile contact with your dog, they can often file a personal injury lawsuit.
+Owning a dog means you are liable for whatever they do.
+Though, this can depend on the specific circumstances and if you have a strong defense.

 Can I take legal action?
-Whether your dog has bitten someone, or you were bitten by a dog, you will want to talk to an attorney experienced in dog bite laws.
+Whether your dog has bitten someone or a dog bit you, you want to talk to a dog-bite attorney experienced in dog bite laws of your state.

 Dangerous Dog Laws

-• Bites, attacks, endangers, or has other hostile contact with a person
+- Bites, attacks, endangers, or has other hostile contact with a person or animal

-• Shows aggressive, threatening behavior (such as severe barking, chasing, or following a person with a menacing attitude)
+- Shows threatening behavior (such as severe barking, chasing, or following a person with a menacing attitude)

-• Injures or kills a domestic animal (generally must happen more than once and not on the owner's private property)
+- Injures or kills a domestic animal (generally, this must happen more than once and not on the owner's private property; public places will count toward dangerous propensities)

-• Is used or trained for dog fighting
+- Is used or trained for dog fighting or personal protection

 Where to learn more: Learn about your state's dangerous dog laws and penalties.